 Nepal is famously recognized in the world as the land of the great Himalayas.
-With mountains such as the Kanchenjunga (8586m), Lhotse (8414m), Manaslu (8163m), Annapurna (8091m), and the tallest in the world, the Mt.
+With mountains such as the Kanchenjunga (8586m), Lhotse (8414m), Manaslu (8163m), Annapurna (8091m), and the tallest in the world, Mt.
 Everest (8848m), Nepal has earned its name for the adventure these massifs offer.
 With 8 of the highest peaks in the world, Nepal is the best place for mountaineering and peak climbing.
 Moreover, there are 414 peaks open for peak climbing and mountaineering in Nepal.

 Some of the prime peak climbing destinations are Mera Peak (6461m), Island Peak (6189m), Pisang Peak (6091m), Yala Peak (5550m), Chulu East Peak (6429m), and Lobuche (6119m).
 Similarly, Mt.
 Everest (8848m), Lhotse (8414m), Kanchenjunga (8586m), Ama Dablam (6856m), Annapurna I (8091m), and Makalu (8463m) are some of the illustrious mountaineering expeditions in Nepal.

 As mountaineering and peak climbing requires high-altitude traversals, they are physically challenging and mentally challenging.
 Any venture to a peak or a mountain must involve training and practice sessions prior to the journey.
-Needless to say, they also pose a certain degree of risk and uncertainties.
+Needless to say, they also pose a certain degree of risk and uncertainty.
 However, the perks of the adventure outweigh those challenges.
 The thrill of the journey and the experiences that you collect are far more valuable and help you create lifelong memories.
 Highlights of the peak climbing and mountaineering expeditions in Nepal cannot be limited to a finite number; however, some of them are:

 Since the first summit of Mt.
 Everest by Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953, many adventure seekers have undertaken various mountaineering activities.
 Conquering mountains has given people great stories that last a lifetime.
 Exploring the Himalayas is a great way to witness the exquisite landscapes of Nepal.
-As such, the Himalayas are the supreme companions on any peak climbing and mountaineering trips.
+As such, the Himalayas are the supreme companions on any peak climbing and mountaineering trip.
 While on the trips, you will be able to witness some of the highest mountains in the world.
-Depending upon the region of your travel your company can include mountains like the Mt.
-Everest (8848m), Lhotse (8414m), Ama Dablam (6856m), Makalu (8463m), Kanchenjunga (8586m), Annapurna I (8091m), Api (7134m), Saipal (7031m), Langtang (7227m), Dhaulagiri (8167m), and many other peaks.
+Depending upon the region of your travel your company can include mountains like Mt.
+Everest (8848m), Lhotse (8414m), Ama Dablam (6856m), Makalu (8463m), Kanchenjunga (8586m), Annapurna I (8091m), API (7134m), Saipal (7031m), Langtang (7227m), Dhaulagiri (8167m), and many other peaks.

 Adrenaline Pumping Adventures

-As enticing as the journeys to the top of the Himalayas sound, there are unpredictable risk and dangers.
+As enticing as the journeys to the top of the Himalayas sound, there are unpredictable risks and dangers.
 The Himalayas are for those who are thirsty for adventure and aren’t satisfied with just walking the trekking trail.
 Mountaineering activities like expeditions and peak climbing will surely trigger an adrenaline rush as you overcome one hurdle after another.
 Mountaineering activities and peak climbing are physically demanding and risky activities.
 As such, the thrill and joy of the journeys remain unprecedented.

-- Physical Health and Fitness Benefits
+Physical Health and Fitness Benefits

-- Experience in New Culture
+Experience in New Culture

-Peak Climbing and Mountaineering are a level above from the normal treks.
+Peak Climbing and Mountaineering are a level above normal treks.
 These journeys continue along the trekking trails and, later, begin the actual scaling of the mountain.
-While on the journey, one can come across a variety of people, culture, and traditions.
-These interactions are the soulful way of filling the gaps on the trek.
+While on the journey, one can come across a variety of people, cultures, and traditions.
+These interactions are a soulful way of filling the gaps on the trek.
 Similarly, meeting new people and the cultural exchanges you have with them are insightful to both the involved parties.
 You can get to experience the culture and rituals of the ethnic communities living along the trails.
 Some of the ethnic communities you might encounter on the journey are Sherpa, Tamang, Gurung, Thakali, Thakuri, and Tibetans among others.

-Peak Climbing Instills Patience, Endurance and Persistence
+Peak Climbing Instills Patience, Endurance, and Persistence

-Peak climbing isn’t only about climbing high peaks and satisfying the needs for adventure.
+Peak climbing isn’t only about climbing high peaks and satisfying the need for adventure.
 Mountaineering activities including peak climbing and expeditions are challenging and risky.
 People have to learn to develop patience and endurance in order to continue on their arduous journeys.
 Thus, peak climbing and mountaineering help develop the persistence to carry on and mental fortitude to persevere.
-There are many famous peaks known for its harsh and vigorous climbing routes yet having priceless rewards at the summit.
+There are many famous peaks known for their harsh and vigorous climbing routes yet have priceless rewards at the summit.
 The most sought-after destinations for peak climbing and mountaineering require you to be at the top of your physical fitness.
-With ample training and experienced guides, you can easily conquer the Himalaya of your choosing.
+With ample training and experienced guides, you can easily conquer the Himalayas of your choosing.
 After climbing the rough and wild routes of the Himalayas, the feeling of accomplishment and pride will be a trophy you will hold onto for a lifetime.
 The experience of climbing in the scenic beauty of Nepal will surely leave you with unforgettable memories to cherish.